Rules For Fair Fighting In Relationships

 Rules For Fair Fighting – Don’t Save Up Issues

 When we try to navigate through several issues all at the same time, things become complicated and overwhelming.
-We can forget what we are actually fighting about, since there are so many concerns being discussed.
+We can forget what we are actually fighting about since there are so many concerns being discussed.
 Stick to one issue and do your best to resolve it.
 The more issues on the table, the easier it is for communication and emotions to get tangled and twisted.
-Similarly, “stacking the deck” by listing all the “evidence” you have to prove how wrong or bad your partner is, is not an effective strategy nor fair.
+Similarly, “stacking the deck” by listing all the “evidence” you have to prove how wrong or bad your partner is is not an effective strategy nor fair.
 I want to remind you that the goal is to resolve the conflict, not beat them into submission.
-Which brings us to another important rule for fair fighting.
+This brings us to another important rule for fair fighting.

 Rules For Fair Fighting In Relationships - Providence Holistic Counseling Services